codeSentinel-x/Among_The_Hackgeon/README.md

 # Among_The_Hackgeon
-## _One of the winning project from Arcade GameJam launched by HackClub_
+## _A Winning Project from HackClub's Arcade GameJam_
-Welcome to my project amazing game based on Enter the Gungeon.
+Welcome to **Among_The_Hackgeon**, a fast-paced, roguelike dungeon crawler inspired by **Enter the Gungeon**.

-Fight enemies, look for hidden things and doors and defeat Boss.
-Good luck!
+Fight enemies, discover hidden secrets, and defeat powerful boss in an looped dungeon.

 I decided to finish this game after jam.
 There's so many things to add!